newaetech/ChipShover/stages/medres-chipshover/Rev0Assembly.md

 	<img src="rev0/cablerouting.jpeg" width="600">

+	**HINT: If you you need to remove the captive screws from the cable on the ChipShover-One controller end, do this by holding the retaining washer with pliers and "backing out" the bolts.**

 ## 7. Optional - Test Table

 At this point you can test the table before mounting the ChipSHOUTER.
 To test the table stand-alone: